P3DCAT/PandoraPalettizer/README.md

   --max-size MAX_SIZE, -s MAX_SIZE
                         The maximum size that a palettized texture can be, measured in pixels.
+  --blur-amount BLUR_AMOUNT, -x BLUR_AMOUNT
+                        The amount of blur used during texture resizing.
+Set this to 0 for no blurring.
+Default amount is 1.0.
   --boo BOO, -b BOO     Your textures.boo file, containing palettization data.
   --output OUTPUT, -o OUTPUT
                         Your output folder.